Gulam1288/LGMVIP-05/README.md

 3. **Set up the database:**
    - Create a new MySQL database.
-   - Import the `database.sql` file into your MySQL database to set up the required tables.
+   - Import the `student_result.sql` file into your MySQL database to set up the required tables.

 4. **Configure the database connection:**
    - Update the database connection details in `config.php` with your MySQL credentials.